mike-b-roberts/morePVs/morePVs_setup_instructions.md

 __Battery Characteristics__
-All battery technical data is kept in `reference\battery_lookup.csv` `battery_scenario`  - identifier unique to battery characteristics and control strategy `capacity_kWh`      - Single capacity figure: Useful discharge energy `efficiency_cycle`  - for charge and discharge (MAX = 1.0)  (default `0.95`) `charge_kW` - for charge and discharge. constrained by inverter power and/or max ~0.8C for charging.
+All battery technical data is kept in `reference\battery_lookup.csv` `battery_id  - identifier unique to battery characteristics `capacity_kWh`      - Single capacity figure: Useful discharge energy `efficiency_cycle`  - for charge and discharge (MAX = 1.0)  (default `0.95`) `charge_kW` - for charge and discharge. constrained by inverter power and/or max ~0.8C for charging.
 Defaults to `0.5C`